Welcome to today's edition of the Rush 24-7 podcast.

 If these were tightly controlled things, how come so many people are murdered in U.S. custody?

-Anderson, I think that your question is highly irresponsible.
+Anderson, I think that your question is highly irresponsible because you are conflating things that aren't conflated.

-When somebody dies or is murdered in U.S. custody, then we are a great nation, and we take the people who are responsible and we put them on trial as you've seen happen throughout the last eight years.
+When somebody dies or is murdered in U.S. custody, then we are a great nation and we take the people who are responsible and we put them on trial, as you've seen happen throughout the last eight years.

 That is not the enhanced interrogation program.

-And to somehow suggest that those two things are the same, I think willfully conflates something and ends up in a situation where we aren't able to take a truthful look at the last eight years as we go forward because we're muddying the waters about what really happened.
+And to somehow suggest that those two things are the same, I think, willfully conflates something and ends up in a situation where we aren't able to take a truthful look at the last eight years as we go forward because we're muddying the waters about what really happened.

-Anderson Cooper's local.
+Anderson Cooper's woke up.

 What's my next question?

-And said, no, no, no.
+And she said, no, no, no, your question is fallacious.

 The premise is irresponsible.